shaunharker/DSGRN/docs/signatures.rst

 We check the query plans to make sure this is happening efficiently:
 .. code-block:: sql

-  sqlite> explain query plan select MorseGraphIndex from MorseGraphAnnotations where Label="FP ON";
+  explain query plan select MorseGraphIndex from MorseGraphAnnotations where Label="FP ON";

 .. code-block:: sql